 - The ring should not interfere with sexual intercourse.

 - Some women have experienced moving or gliding of the ring within the vagina due to bowel movements, straining, constipation, or coughing.
 If this occurs, push it back into place with your finger.

 - After insertion, the ring should be left in place for 3 weeks (21 days) and then removed.
 It should be removed at about the same time and on the same day of the week that it was inserted.
 To remove the ring, wash and dry your hands thoroughly.
 Find a comfortable position, either standing, squatting, or lying down.
 Loop your finger through the ring and gently pull it out.
 Discard the used ring in the trash container.
 Do not flush it down the toilet.

 - After removing the ring, wait 7 days and then insert a new ring.
 The new ring should be inserted at about the same time and on the same day of the week as it was inserted in the last cycle.

 - If the ring is removed or falls out of the vagina and remains out for less than 3 hours, rinse the ring with lukewarm water and reinsert it.
 No other contraceptive measures are necessary.

-- If the ring is removed or falls out of the vagina and remains out for more than 3 hours, rinse the ring with lukewarm water and reinsert it.
+- If the ring is removed or falls out of the vagina and remains out for more than 3 hours, follow the instructions for use that came with etonogestrel/ethinyl estradiol ring or call your doctor if you are not sure what to do.
 In this case, you may not be adequately protected from pregnancy.
 You must use an additional form of birth control (eg, male condoms, spermicide) until the ring has been in place for 7 days in a row.